tensorflow/docs/site/en/api_docs/python/tf/train/RMSPropOptimizer.md

     computation and memory.
 Defaults to False.
 * <b>`name`</b>: Optional name prefix for the operations created when applying gradients.
 Defaults to "RMSProp".

+#### Eager Compatibility
+When eager execution is enabled, `learning_rate`, `decay`, `momentum`, and `epsilon` can each be a callable that takes no arguments and returns the actual value to use.
+This can be useful for changing these values across different invocations of optimizer functions.

+## Methods

 <h3 id="apply_gradients"><code>apply_gradients</code></h3>